Dr Marc Berenson

 Society and State Across the Post-Communist World

-In looking across the post-communist world—and especially at Poland, Russia and Ukraine, Dr. Berenson has oriented his governance-centred research towards all of the classic functions performed by all states (to some degree or another)—with the notable exception of the security and defence policy arena.
-Namely, Dr. Berenson has focused on the implementation of tax collection policy (as a measure of the extraction of resources from society) and on poverty relief and pensions policies (as a measure of the distribution of money back into society), and he has been intrigued by regulatory policy areas as well.
-The implementation of extractive, distributive and regulatory policies, Dr. Berenson argues, are good ones for researching how states and societies interact to get things done as they require the penetration of society as well as utilise a variety of resources and legitimacy on the part of the people to be successful.
+In looking across the post-communist world—and especially at Poland, Russia and Ukraine, Dr Berenson has oriented his governance-centred research towards all of the classic functions performed by all states (to some degree or another)—with the notable exception of the security and defence policy arena.
+Namely, Dr Berenson has focused on the implementation of tax collection policy (as a measure of the extraction of resources from society) and on poverty relief and pensions policies (as a measure of the distribution of money back into society), and he has been intrigued by regulatory policy areas as well.
+The implementation of extractive, distributive and regulatory policies, Dr Berenson argues, are good ones for researching how states and societies interact to get things done as they require the penetration of society as well as utilise a variety of resources and legitimacy on the part of the people to be successful.
 Examining these areas provides a clearer view of the core, fundamental state tasks.
-In investigating these issues, Dr. Berenson broadly utilises a variety of qualitative and quantitative methods, including especially public opinion and survey research.
+In investigating these issues, Dr Berenson broadly utilises a variety of qualitative and quantitative methods, including especially public opinion and survey research.

-Dr. Berenson’s current book project - Taxes and Trust: Transitioning from Coercion to Compliance in Poland, Russia and Ukraine – focuses on three states at three, distinctly different stages of the transition from a coercive governing regime to such a state.
+Dr Berenson’s recently published book - Taxes and Trust: From Coercion to Compliance in Poland, Russia and Ukraine – focuses on three states at three, distinctly different stages of the transition from a coercive governing regime to such a state.
 Poland has transitioned successfully to a rule-of-law tax state, implementing client-oriented tax collection policies to ensure high levels of compliance.
 Russia employs a largely coercive tax system that enjoys moderate levels of tax compliance.
 Ukraine, meanwhile, has failed to build a tax state that is either effectively coercive or legitimate in the eyes of its citizens, rendering lower levels of compliance.
 In essence, Poland has been more effective because it has a state that is more organised, embodied with more resources and more citizen-focused as well as a society that is more capable of being a compliant partner.
 Effective governance occurs when state and society interact in a dualistic process through trust.

-Dr. Berenson teaches the following modules at the King`s Russia Institute:
+Dr Berenson teaches the following modules at the King`s Russia Institute: